Bachelor in Arts (B.A.) in Drama & Theatre Studies

 Teaching is by lecture, seminar and workshop, with a strong emphasis on experiential learning and practice-based research through theatre laboratory and production opportunities.
 This leads to a relatively high number of contact hours with other students for group projects, as well as the regularly timetabled taught classes.
 You will need to be a team player to succeed on this course.Do you enjoy?

 - Working as part of a creative team?

 - Hands on practical experience?

-Single Honours students combine Drama Studies with Theatre Studies throughout their degree.
-Opportunities are available for joint honours students to engage more extensively in practice in their Sophister years, if they select an exit pathway that includes Drama.
+Single Honors students combine Drama Studies with Theatre Studies throughout their degree.
+Opportunities are available for joint honors students to engage more extensively in practice in their Sophister years, if they select an exit pathway that includes Drama.